Governance and Framework

 The role of the Investment Committee is to advise the Board with regard to the status of existing strategic projects across the Group against project milestones, to recommend and advise on new projects of scale and to review the risk assessment of each Strategic Project.

-The members of the Committee during 2022 were Patrick Eamon King (Chair), Gerry Gray and Gerard Murphy.
-It met on nine occasions in 2022.
+The members of the Committee during 2024 were Patrick Eamon King (Chair), Gerry Gray, Gerard Murphy and Deirdre-Ann Barr.
+It met on six occasions in 2024.

 INTERNAL CONTROL

-The Board is responsible for ensuring that an effective system of internal control is maintained along with having overall responsibility for risk management.
+On behalf of Coillte CGA, the Board acknowledges its responsibility for ensuring that an effective system of internal control is maintained along with having overall responsibility for risk management.
 The Board ensures that the Group’s risk exposure remains proportional to the pursuit of its strategic objectives and to its longer-term goal of creating shareholder value.
 This responsibility takes account of the requirements of the Code of Practice for the Governance of State Bodies (2016).

 The system of internal control is designed to manage risk to a tolerable level rather than to eliminate it.
 The system can therefore provide only reasonable and not absolute assurance that assets are safeguarded, transactions authorised and properly recorded, and that material errors or irregularities are either prevented or detected in a timely way.